RSE, PSHE and Mental Health and Wellbeing

 Both agencies work with parents, schools and children to address specific mental health or wellbeing needs

-Personal, Social and Health Education (P.S.H.E)
+Personal, Social, Health and Economic Education (P.S.H.E)

 How do we deliver PSHE at La Salette Catholic Primary School?

 La Salette is committed to providing a comprehensive personal development program for our children that teaches them personal, social and emotional lessons as well as providing a Catholic framework for moral values.
 La Salette uses the '3D PSHE scheme' which covers health and wellbeing, relationship and social development and living in the wider word ( which focuses on economic, democratic and global diversity).
 Specific elements related to sexual development are taught though the recommended scheme 'Journey in Love' which is endorsed by the Diocese of Brentwood.